britram/rains-prototype/draft-trammell-rains-protocol.md

 # Introduction

-This document defines an experimental protocol for providing Internet name resolution services, as a replacement for DNS, called RAINS (RAINS, Another Internet Naming Service).
+This document defines an experimental protocol for providing Internet name resolution services, as a replacement for the Domain Name System (DNS), called RAINS (a recursive acronym expanding to RAINS, Another Internet Naming Service).
 It is designed as a prototype to facilitate conversation about the evolution or replacement of the Domain Name System protocol, and was developed as a name resolution system for the SCION ("Scalability, Control, and Isolation on Next-Generation Networks") future Internet architecture {{SCION}}.
 It attempts to answer the question: "how would we design the DNS knowing what we do now," on the background of the properties of an ideal naming service defined in {{pins}}.

+Its architecture {{architecture}} is largely compatible with DNS: names in RAINS are organized into zones, associated with authorities, and parts of zones can be delegated to subordinate authorities, just as in DNS; RAINS names follow many of the same conventions as DNS names (with the exception that RAINS is Unicode native, and mandates UTF-8 encoding); and RAINS servers provide services broadly equivalent to recursive, caching, and authoritative DNS servers.

-Its architecture ({{architecture}}) and information model ({{infomodel}}) are largely compatible with the existing Domain Name System.
-However, it does take several radical departures from DNS as presently defined and implemented:
+However, its design does take several radical departures from DNS as presently defined and implemented:

+- Its information model and data model are separately defined from the protocol, allowing for more natural layering of RAINS messages atop other session and presentation layer protocols than, for example, DNS over HTTPS {{?RFC8484}}.
 - Delegation from a superordinate zone to a subordinate zone is done solely with
   cryptography: a superordinate defines the key(s), created by the subordinate, that are valid for signing assertions in the subordinate during a particular